gguillotte/mdsrd5/mdsrd5.md

 ##### Actions

 ***Enlarge (Recharges after a Short or Long Rest).*** For 1 minute, the duergar magically increases in size, along with anything it is wearing or carrying.
-While enlarged, the duergar is Large, doubles its damage dice on Strengthbbased weapon attacks (included in the attacks), and makes Strength checks and Strength saving throws with advantage.
+While enlarged, the duergar is Large, doubles its damage dice on Strength-based weapon attacks (included in the attacks), and makes Strength checks and Strength saving throws with advantage.
 If the duergar lacks the room to become Large, it attains the maximum size possible in the space available.

 ***War Pick.** Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 6 (1d8 + 2) piercing damage, or 11 (2d8 + 2) piercing damage while enlarged.